 Manchester Township School District's Teachers of the Year and Educational Service Professionals of the Year were honored at the May 10, 2017 Board of Education meeting.
 Teachers of the Year are: Nina Hennig - Ridgeway, Elizabeth Hahn - MTES, Nancy Condardo - MTMS, Christine Newbury - MTHS, Talyah HIngston - Whiting, and Karen Craig - Regional Day.
 Educational Service Professionals of the Year are: Madeline Sias - Ridgeway, Roisin Cooke - MTES, Lisa Dolan - MTMS, Carol Moroz - MTHS, Diane Zakerski - Whiting, and Debra Gallaro - Regional Day.

 BOE News & Reports

 We continue to monitor education related bills and regulations that may affect Manchester.
 Proposed bills in the NJ Legislature include: continued discussion of the Governor's proposed State Budget proposal for 2017-2018 and the fate of the School Funding Formula continues to dominate the legislative agenda, public hearings, and the various legislative committee meetings.

 Manchester School District

-The next meeting of the Manchester Township Board of Education will be held on April 26 at the Ridgeway Elementary School beginning at 7:30 PM.
-This meeting will include the Public Budget Hearing for the district's proposed 2017-18 school budget.
+The next meeting of the Manchester Township Board of Education will be held on June 14 at the Ridgeway Elementary School beginning at 7:30 PM.